Jack Flaherty: Los Angeles Dodgers (2024)

 On July 30, 2024, the Tigers traded Flaherty to the Los Angeles Dodgers in exchange for minor league prospects Thayron Liranzo and Trey Sweeney.
 He made 10 starts for the Dodgers, with a 6–2 record, 3.58 ERA and 61 strikeouts.

 Flaherty pitched Game 2 of the 2024 NLDS against the San Diego Padres and took the loss, while allowing four runs in 5 1/3 innings.
 He allowed a solo homer to Fernando Tatís Jr. in the first and a two-run homer to David Peralta in the fourth inning.
 In his second postseason start, in the opening game of the 2024 NLCS against the New York Mets, he pitched seven scoreless innings in the Dodgers shutout win.
 However, in his Game 5 start, Flaherty had one of the worst starts of his career, allowing a leadoff single and a walk to open the game which led to a three-run home run by Pete Alonso.
 In three innings, he allowed eight runs on eight hits and four walks.
 Despite the poor start, he was chosen to start the opening game of the 2024 World Series against the New York Yankees.
 He shut out the Yankees for five innings, before allowing a two-run home run to Giancarlo Stanton in the sixth inning.
 Overall, he allowed just the two runs on five hits with six strikeouts in 5 1/3 innings.
 He performed poorly in his second start of the World Series, in Game 5, allowing four runs on two home runs in only 1 1/3 innings pitched.
 Despite his performance, the Dodgers came back to win the game and the series.

 Detroit Tigers (2025–present)

 On February 7, 2025, Flaherty signed a two-year, $35 million contract to return to the Detroit Tigers.
 On May 22, Flaherty recorded his 1,000th career strikeout when he struck out José Ramírez in the top of the first inning against the Cleveland Guardians.

 Personal life

 Flaherty was adopted by Eileen Flaherty when he was three weeks old.
 Flaherty is Catholic.
 He is biracial and identifies as Black and has been actively involved in supporting the Black Lives Matter movement and other social justice movements.

+On April 2, 2026, Flaherty announced his engagement to former professional soccer player and Mexico women's national team member Katie Johnson.
+The two made their relationship public in July of 2025.